shanelindsay/ElevenBallMachine/README.md

 - Use an offline edit with .json syntax highlighting and folding (e.g. Notepad++ on Windows) or online editor such as https://codebeautify.org/jsonviewer
 - Use online processor to check for .json parsing errors (e.g. missing a comma)

+## The future...
+- These settings are not comprehensive.
+On possible future is to have some kind of database with settings for possible shot (within reason), categorised into skill levels, allowing easy drill creation, along with drill templates, with user instruction.
+Let me know via Discord if you are interested in contributing to the creation of such a database.